-Doctor of Philosophy in Molecular Biology Application deadline: January 1
+Doctor of Philosophy in Molecular Biology

 During the first year, the student's program is under the direction of an initial guidance committee composed of members of the committee on admissions to the program.
 Before the end of the second semester a permanent guidance committee, chaired by the student's research director, is established.
 Thereafter, the student's program of studies and dissertation is under the direction of the permanent guidance committee and the dissertation committee.